 Asa has been with AD-CARE since 2001.
 She runs the cognitive and memory testing for the research studies in addition to organizing research-related source documents.

 Excited to join the AD-CARE team in 2019, Bridget has an affinity for working with the geriatric population.
 She works directly with participants performing clinical procedures and cognitive tests, while continuing her education through the University of Rochester Master's in Public Health program.

-Russ Kurvach, BS, CCRP – Health Project Coordinator
+Russ Kurvach, BS, CCRP – Regulatory Coordinator

 Russ has been a member of the AD-CARE team since 2011, overseeing all the regulatory aspects of our clinical trials including compliance with local, state, and federal regulations.